 As shown in Table 3, grades for the Capstone were generally good.
-Grades of A and B were earned by all but two students.
-The single F was earned by a student who simply did not do the expected work
+Grades of A and B were earned by 13 of 15 students.
+Two students did little or nothing on their projects and received either D or F.

 As shown in Table 4, grades across the four research methods courses were also generally good.
-Grades of A and B were earned by 73% of the students, and Cs by 28%.
+Grades of A and B were earned by 70% of the students, and Cs by 17%.